hanglics/my_website/content/authors/admin/_index.md

 # - Visitors
 ---

-I am currently pursuing the PhD degree at <a href="https://ielab.io" target="_blank">ielab</a> in The University of Queensland, Australia, supervised by <a href="http://ielab.io/people/guido-zuccon" target="_blank">Dr. Guido Zuccon</a> and <a href="http://koopman.id.au/" target="_blank">Dr. Bevan Koopman</a>.
-I was graduated from the University of Minnesota Twin-Cities with my Bachelor of Science degree in United States in 2016.
+Hang is currently first-year PhD student at <a href="https://ielab.io" target="_blank">ielab</a> in The University of Queensland, Australia, he works with <a href="http://ielab.io/people/guido-zuccon" target="_blank">Dr. Guido Zuccon</a> and <a href="http://koopman.id.au/" target="_blank">Dr. Bevan Koopman</a>.
+He was granted the Bachelor of Science in Computer Science at <a href="https://umn.edu/" target="_blank">the University of Minnesota Twin-Cities</a> in United States in 2016.

-For my PhD study, my main focus is to develop different machine learning approaches to improve the effectiveness in conversational search settings, my broader research topics include conversational AI, multi-modal system, and natural language understanding.
+He is now working on developing different machine learning approaches to improve the effectiveness in conversational search settings, broader research topics include conversational AI, multi-modal system, and natural language understanding (mainly within the conversational scenarios).

-My publications are listed in this page along with corresponding github repos.
+Publications are listed in this page along with corresponding github repos.